 From 1989-92, Daniels was an assistant coach for the Bulldogs.
 He first joined the FSU staff in 1989-90 as an assistant to John Perpich and coached under Bob Mancini from 1990-92.
 A few years earlier, Daniels broke into the CCHA as an assistant at the University of Illinois-Chicago (1987-89) and helped the Flames secure a third-place CCHA finish in 1988-89.

 Daniels was a three-time Coach of the Year in the North America Junior Hockey League (1983-86) for the Hennessey Engineers.

 Daniels received his bachelor of arts in accounting in 1982 from Michigan State.
 He holds a master's in sports organization from Miami (Ohio) University and was a graduate assistant coach for the RedHawks in 1986-87.

 Daniels has been certified at the Masters Level in collegiate coaching and has completed the USA Hockey Coaches "Program of Merit."
 In the summer of 1993, he was head coach at the USA Hockey's National Select 16 Camp in Lake Placid, N.Y.
 Daniels, a member of the American Hockey Coaches Association (AHCA), served a four-year term on the AHCA's Board of Governors and has been a representative of the NCAA Tournament West Regional Selection Advisory Committee.

-Bob and his wife, Leslie, have been married for nearly 30 years and reside in Big Rapids.
+Bob and his wife, Leslie, reside in Big Rapids.
 They are parents of three children - Jenna, Pete and Sara.
-His oldest daughter (Jenna) has competed as a member of the Bulldog women's cross country/track and field teams while son Pete was a member of the Big Rapids High School hockey and golf teams.
+His oldest daughter (Jenna) competed as a member of the Bulldog women's cross country/track and field teams while son Pete was a member of the Big Rapids High School hockey and golf teams.